queryluke/masseffect-5e/static/data/class_features/tech_aura_1.md

 id: tech_aura_1
 name: Tech Aura
 ---
-In addition to the standard defensive AI, you've augmented your Tech Armor to run different AI packages.
-The packages can hook into nearby armor systems.
+In addition to the standard defensive VI, you've augmented your Tech Armor to run different VI packages.
+When you activate tech armor, you can choose to run a different VI package instead.
 You and any friendly creature within 10m of you gain the effect of the package.
-When you activate Tech Armor, you can only choose a single package to run.

-Learn 2 AI packages from the list below (you've already learned the Defensive package).
+Each package, except your standard defense package, lasts 10 minutes or until you activate another package.

 Package | Effect
 --- | ---